nersent/tradingview-downloader/README.md

 ### 2. Install Node.js dependencies

-Open cmd at the root of this project
+Open shell at the root of this project

 ```bash
 yarn